datadryad/dryad-app/documentation/external_services/amazon_aws_notes.md

 The library is set up using npm modules.

-## Updating node and Evaporate js libraries
+## Updating Node and Evaporate js libraries

 The evaporate JS library is updated using yarn as a NPM library.
 (No longer browserify since we transitioned it to React code.)

-Working With S3
+Working with S3
 =================

 Listing bucket contents